SiddharthaChowdhury/react-typescript-module-federation/README.md

 react, typescript, yarn-workspace, webpack-module-federation

-This project yarn-workspace and main motivation was to have the webpack HMR working for both container and the child app.
+This project uses yarn-workspace and the main motivation was to have the webpack HMR working in both the container and the child app.

 ## Try repo